MazamaScience/MazamaSpatialUtils/README.md

 # MazamaSpatialUtils

 ```
-A suite of conversion scripts to create internally standardized spatial
+A suite of conversion functions to create internally standardized spatial
 polygons dataframes.
-Utility scripts use these datasets to return values such
+Utility functions use these datasets to return values
-as country, state, timezone, watershed, etc. associated with a set of
+such as country, state, timezone, watershed, etc. associated with a set of
 longitude/latitude pairs.
 (They also make cool maps.)
 ```